-When you surround yourself with like-minded people, all determined to study Spanish, you feel driven to learn more.
+When you surround yourself with like-minded people, all determined to study the same language, you feel driven to learn more.
 They help you keep on track with your progress.

 This group study also does one important thing.
 It helps with the equalisation of knowledge.
 If your friend knows something you don’t, he’ll help you out with it.
 If you understood a grammar concept they didn’t, you can help them out.
 The entire group benefits from this kind of mutual learning!

 This is a widespread concept in language learning where a person learning language X will help you with their native language, in exchange for language X that you speak fluently.
 Both parties benefit from this.

 There are lots of sites and apps specifically designed to facilitate such language exchanges, but you can use your usual social networks just as well.
 You can find language exchange partners among your new Facebook friends or the above mentioned Whatsapp groups.